 to the one Pilate made, requiring us to choose between our faith or our

-temporal lives; if we choose against our faith, we are doing it in full
+temporal lives; if we choose against our faith, we are doing it against our

 Mat 27-22,23